Flipez/blog.auch.cool/content/posts/2021/printer-of-catan-1.md

 ## The Parts

 The biggest difference is that Catan is shipped with a frame and the printed version uses tiles only.
-Therefore you need to add more water then you would with the paper frame.
+Therefore you need to add more water than you would with the paper frame.
 All other resources can be taken 1:1 from the original game.
 The following gives you a quick overview:

 | Type   | Base Game | 6 Player Extension | Total |